fabianoxyz/spring-localstack/README.md

 ## Distribution
-This library is under Apache 2.0 license and it is available as an artifact in Maven Central.
+This library is distributed under Apache 2.0 license and it is available as an artifact in Maven Central.
 You can just simply add the following dependency to your project.

 #### Maven:
 ```xml